-To provide additional evidence that platform design changes can influence SA research production, in this section we examine the consequence of an alternative shocks to the display of quantitative information on the SA platform: the introduction of quantitative ratings for exchange traded funds (ETFs).
-ETF quant ratings were introduced in March of 2021, nearly two years after the introduction on quantitative ratings for stocks.
+To provide additional evidence that platform design changes can influence SA research production, in this section we examine the consequence of an alternative shock to the display of quantitative information on the SA platform: the introduction of quantitative ratings for exchange traded funds (ETFs).
+ETF quant ratings were introduced in March of 2021, nearly two years after the introduction of quantitative ratings for stocks.
 Further, the calculation of quant ratings for ETF relies on an entirely different formula.
 Specifically, ETF Quant Ratings are influenced primarily by the following five factors: Asset Flows, Risk, Dividends, Expenses, and Momentum.
 ETF Factor grades are based on the ETFs performance on various metrics relative to other ETFs in the same asset class.
 Although SA introduced the quant ratings in March of 2021, they provided backfilled quant ratings beginning in November of 2019.
-Accordingly, our sample for this analysis includes 8,428 single-ticker ETF reports with non-missing quant ratings from November of 2019 through December 2022.
+Accordingly, our sample for this analysis includes